cloudinary-devs/TQ-Extension-Cloudinary-Video/README.md

 3. "Thanks, would you like to show/complete/do it again" conversation should play when talking to greeter/npc inside their office if all objectives have been completed.
 4. Save hack answers into game state- so that our default values loader can populate them.
 NOT POSSIBLE CURRENTLY
 5. Integrate new doors and signs tilesets
+6. Simplify m4_o2 by using cloudinary logo from sample assets in their account instead of uploading file

 ## Todo List - Tessa
 1. Update story for second office room